 Orange Tree Container Gardening

 To get your containerized orange tree off on the right footing, you need the correct potting soil mix and the correct size pot.
-While you can place the tree in a 5-gallon pot, bigger is better.
-A large container like a whiskey barrel or 20-gallon pot is ideal.
+While you can place the tree in a 5 gallon (19 L.) pot, bigger is better.
+A large container like a whiskey barrel or 20 gallon (76 L.) pot is ideal.
 Make sure it has drainage holes or drill some into it.
-The addition of some heavy duty coaster or wheels is a good idea as well.
+The addition of some heavy-duty coaster or wheels is a good idea as well.

 Orange Tree Container Care

 Fertilize your new orange tree using a Vitamin B-1 rooting tonic once it has been potted.
-Thereafter, apply slow release fertilizer to the soil surface yearly in the spring, which will prevent any burning of the root system.
+Thereafter, apply a slow-release fertilizer to the soil surface yearly in the spring, which will prevent any burning of the root system.
 Winterize your tree by ending fertilization after July.
 Fertilization after July promotes late, tender shoots that are susceptible to cold damage.

 Restraining the size of the orange by pruning will ensure a balanced shape.
 Prune back leggy branches to encourage side branching.

-Every three to four years, the tree will likely outgrow its container and may be heralded by leaf shed, browning, and twig dieback.
-Either repot the tree to a larger container or remove it and trim the roots, returning it to the original pot with fresh potting soil.
-If cutting back the roots, remove about one-quarter of the roots (2-3 inches) and prune out at least one-third of the foliage at the same time.
+Every three to four years the tree will likely outgrow its container and may be heralded by leaf shed, browning, and twig dieback.
+Either re-pot the tree to a larger container or remove it and trim the roots, returning it to the original pot with fresh potting soil.
+If cutting back the roots, remove about one-quarter of the roots, 2 to 3 inches (7-8 cm.), and prune out at least one-third of the foliage at the same time.

-Thin the citrus every spring to reduce the number of fruit, which is usually over kill for the size of the tree.
-This will ensure better fruit size, prevent alternate bearing and better overall tree health.
+Thin the citrus every spring to reduce the number of fruit, which is usually overkill for the size of the tree.
+This will ensure better fruit size, prevent alternate bearing, and better overall tree health.
 Over fruiting can stunt the growth of young trees as well as leave it susceptible to pest damage and freeze injury.
-A 5-gallon tee should only be allowed to set four to six fruit in the first year.
+A 5 gallon (19 L.) tree should only be allowed to set four to six fruit in the first year.